 “Mediation: Extrajudicial solutions for cross-border disputes”

 Stormont is not talking, yet the Mediation Directive exhorts Member States to encourage mediation, particularly to preserve amicable and sustainable relationships between parties in dispute.
 It emphasises that these benefits become even more pronounced in situations displaying cross-border elements.
 Who is missing a trick?
-At this event, experienced mediators give their take on how to make mediation work!
+What sort of issues arise in a cross border mediation?
+At this event, experienced mediators give their take on how to make mediation work.

 REGISTRATION BY EMAIL TO: [email protected]

 Brexit and Litigation: Nuts and Bolts

 Whatever happens with Brexit, a knowledge of EU law and legal principles will be increasingly relevant for practice and not only in cross border litigation but for many areas of domestic practice.
 Presuming Brexit goes ahead, the entire European Acquis will crystallise and become part of our domestic law on Brexit day, subject to the executive unpicking bits considered to be ‘deficient’ through use of Henry VIII powers, which will be susceptible to judicial review.
 And even if Brexit is somehow postponed or stopped, there is an ever greater need to understand the relevance and interplay of EU law.
 This seminar takes a look at some elements of EU law as it influences domestic and cross-border litigation and how the same is likely still to influence both in the light of Brexit.

 Booking Details Coming Soon!